 - We are authorised and regulated by the Financial Conduct Authority.
 You can check our permissions on the Financial Services Register on the FCA website.

-- At some point we may have to change these terms and conditions.
+- We may from time to time make changes to these terms and conditions.
 If we do so we will send you notification and/or access to the changes.
-Before we make such changes we will give you 14 days’ notice.
-If you do not wish to accept the proposed changes then you can exercise your rights to cancel the agreement under clause 13 above.
+Before we make such changes we will give you 14 days notice.